brightsg/Dubrovnik/Readme.md

 Generic types include the number of generic parameters (or arity) as part of their managed name.
 The arity is represented by an appended back tick (`) followed by the number of generic parameters.
 It is necessary to retain the arity representation in order to ensure type uniqueness.

-Obj-C generated types represent the generic arity as an appended A followed by the number of generic parameters.
+Obj-C generated types represent the generic arity as an appended A (for arity) followed by the number of generic parameters.

     // Managed type name
     System.Collections.Generic.Dictionary`2